 Quantitative coronary angiography.
 Baseline, post-procedural and follow-up coronary angiograms were digitally recorded and analyzed offline at the angiographic core laboratory of University Aachen using a validated quantitative angiographic system (CAAS II System; Pie Medical Imaging, Maastricht, The Netherlands) by experienced personnel unaware of the clinical status of the patients.
 The contrast-filled catheter tip was used as the calibration standard.
 All measurements were performed on cine angiograms recorded after the intracoronary administration of nitroglycerin.
 Quantitative measurements included reference diameter, lesion length and minimal luminal diameter in-lesion (defined as the in-stent segment plus proximal and distal 5 mm edge segments) and in-stent (without an adjacent edge segment).
 Late loss was calculated as the reduction in minimal luminal diameter from immediately after the procedure to follow up.

 Statistical analysis.
 Statistical analysis was performed using SPSS version 12.0 (SPSS, Inc., Chicago, Illinois).
 Categorical data were compared using Pearson’s chi-square test and are presented as frequencies.
 Continuous data were compared using the Student’s t-test or analysis of variance as adequate and are presented as mean ± standard deviation.
 Post hoc analysis (with Bonferroni’s correction) was performed for multiple comparisons.
 To consider the different follow-up periods for SES patients, Kaplan-Meier curves for freedom from MACEs were analyzed.
 The impact of diabetes and MetS on freedom from MACE during the follow-up period was evaluated with the log-rank test.
-A p-value < 0.05 was considered statistically significant.
+A p-value

 A total of 284 patients (51%) with 318 lesions were in the control group, 148 patients (26%) with 163 lesions had MetS and 132 patients (23%) with 148 lesions were diabetics.
 Baseline clinical characteristics are summarized in Table 1.
 Patients with MetS were more frequently male and had more frequent hypertension.
 The diabetics were older than the other patient groups.